Single Qubit Multi-Party Transmission Using Universal Symmetric Quantum Cloning: Methods

-The density matrix reconstruction was performed using a slightly modified version of Qiskit Ignis \cite{Qiskit}, with the optimization performed using the Python 3 package cvxopt \cite{diamond2016cvxpy, agrawal2018rewriting}, which performs uses convex optimization \cite{agrawal2019dgp, agrawal2020dqcp, agrawal2019differentiable, agrawal2020differentiating} in order to perform maximum likelihood estimation \cite{Smolin_2012}.
-Conversion formulas between density matrix representations and Bloch sphere coordinates are given in Appendix \ref{section:appendix_density_matrix_formulas}.
+The density matrix reconstruction was performed using a slightly modified version of Qiskit Ignis~\cite{Qiskit}, with the least squares parameter optimization performed using the Python 3 package cvxopt~\cite{diamond2016cvxpy, agrawal2018rewriting}, which uses convex optimization \cite{agrawal2019dgp, agrawal2020dqcp, agrawal2019differentiable, agrawal2020differentiating} in order to perform maximum likelihood estimation \cite{Smolin_2012}.
+Conversion formulas between density matrix representations and Bloch sphere coordinates are given in Appendix~\ref{section:appendix_density_matrix_formulas}.
+All simulations done in this study assume no decoherence of any of the quantum states during transmission (or any other part of the protocol), and assume in general ideal conditions - for example we assume no qubit loss during transmission either.
+The only noise we consider is shot noise (e.g., finite sampling effect).

+Quantum fidelity is a standard quantum state overlap measure, and therefore is most likely to be interpretable.
+However, the distance along the surface of the Bloch sphere provides a geometric intuition which is very compatible with the notion of single-qubit quantum cloning, and therefore we report both error measures in this study.